The Ultimate Meaning of True Womanhood

 I would like to begin by stating one huge assumption that I bring to this task tonight.
 I mention it partly because it may give you an emotional sense of what I hope you become because of this conference.
 And I mention it partly because it explains why I minister the way I do and why this message sounds the way it does.

 My assumption is that wimpy theology makes wimpy women.
 And I don’t like wimpy women.
 I didn’t marry a wimpy woman.
-And with Noël, I am trying to raise my daughter Talitha, who turns 13 on Saturday, not to be a wimpy woman.
+And with Noël, I am trying to raise my daughter Talitha, who turns thirteen on Saturday, not to be a wimpy woman.

 Gladys and Esther Staines

-The opposite of a wimpy woman is Gladys Staines who in 1999, after serving with her husband Graham in India for three decades learned that he and their two sons, Phillip (10) and Timothy (6), had been set on fire and burned alive by the very people they had served for 34 years, said, “I have only one message for the people of India.
+The opposite of a wimpy woman is Gladys Staines who in 1999, after serving with her husband Graham in India for three decades learned that he and their two sons, Phillip (10) and Timothy (6), had been set on fire and burned alive by the very people they had served for thirty-four years, said, “I have only one message for the people of India.
 I’m not bitter.
 Neither am I angry.
 Let us burn hatred and spread the flame of Christ’s love.”

 Krista and Vicki

-The opposite of a wimpy woman is Krista and Vicki who between them have had over 65 surgeries because of so-called birth defects, Apert Syndrome and Hypertelorism, and who testify today through huge challenges, “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well”; and this: “Even though my life has been difficult, I know that God loves me and created me just the way I am.
-He has taught me to persevere and to trust Him more than anything.”
+The opposite of a wimpy woman is Krista and Vicki who between them have had over sixty-five surgeries because of so-called birth defects, Apert Syndrome and Hypertelorism, and who testify today through huge challenges, “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well”; and this: “Even though my life has been difficult, I know that God loves me and created me just the way I am.
+He has taught me to persevere and to trust him more than anything.”

 Joni Eareckson Tada